-- 1) Corporate Credit Risk To ensure a healthy balance sheet for corporate portfolios by overseeing credit related matters from an operational, tactical and strategic view, coupled with the recovery plan and stress test exercise. - 2) Retail Credit Risk To ensure a healthy balance sheet for retail portfolios by overseeing credit related matters from an operational, tactical and strategic view. - 3) Market Risk Overseeing and perform credit risk evaluation for cross-border exposures International Islamic debt and syndication financings, coupled with the market risk analysis related to treasury products as well as the RWAs management and ICAAP elaboration. - 4) Cyber/IT Risk Unit Overseeing and perform risk assessment analysis for the IT/Cyber activities and related projects. - 5) Operational Risk Overseeing and performs the risk assessment analysis on the 1st LOD's risk activities for both operational and Shariah Non- Compliance Risks. - 6) Shariah Risk Review Reviewed and ensured that all Shariah principles were properly implemented and followed.
+- 1) Corporate Credit Risk To ensure a healthy balance sheet for corporate portfolios by overseeing credit related matters from an operational, tactical and strategic view, coupled with the recovery plan and stress test exercise. - 2) Retail Credit Risk To ensure a healthy balance sheet for retail portfolios by overseeing credit related matters from an operational, tactical and strategic view. - 3) Market Risk Overseeing and perform credit risk evaluation for cross-border exposures International Islamic debt and syndication financings, coupled with the market risk analysis related to treasury products as well as the RWAs management and ICAAP elaboration. - 4) Cyber & IT Risk Unit Overseeing and perform risk assessment analysis for the IT/Cyber activities and related projects. - 5) Operational Risk Maintain oversight of all operational risk assessment activities and provide ongoing guidance and support to the 1st Line of Defense ("LOD") in reviewing and monitoring their operational risk (inclusive of Shariah risk) and control environments, respectively. - 6) Shariah Risk Review Conduct review assessment of the product implementation process to ensure Syariah Compliance, in line with the Syariah Authorities approval, and report the assessment outcome to the Board, Syariah Advisory Body and Senior Management.